gomeztato/QuantumCourse/README.md

 * **(NEW)**[Find_Edge](Notebooks/Find_Edge.ipynb).
 An example of using Quantum Paralelism to calculate the edges of one image
 * [Quantum Fourier Transform](Notebooks/QFT.ipynb).
 A simple example about what QFT is and how to make it correctly in ProjectQ.
 * [Phase Estimation Algorithm](Notebooks/Phase_estimation.ipynb).
 An example of phase estimation algorithm.
-* **(NEW)**[Phase_estimation-Hamiltonian] (Notebooks/Phase_estimation-Hamiltonian.ipynb).
+* **(NEW)**[Phase_estimation-Hamiltonian](Notebooks/Phase_estimation-Hamiltonian.ipynb).
 An example of a phase estimation algorithm for an Hermitian Matrix to show how the eigenvalues are calcualted in parallel.
 Usefull to understand HHL algorithm later.
 * [Grover's algorithm](Notebooks/Grover.ipynb).
 A simple example of Grover's algorithm
 * [Shor's algorithm](Notebooks/Shor.ipynb).
 A simple example of Shor's algorithm.
 * [HHL algorithm](Notebooks/HHL_algorithm-Coles.ipynb).
 A simple example of HHL algorithm to solve a system of linear equations.